-The survival probabilities assumed for estimating the model are based upon the cohort expectations of life published by the Office for National Statistics (ONS).
-These data were used to calculate the age specific probabilities of survival for a couple, where both members of the couple were aged 35 in 2007 (the middle of the target age band for estimation).
-The life expectancies are based on historical survival rates from 1981 to 2006, and calendar year survival rates from the 2006-based principal projections that embody official estimates for the trend improvement of future survival rates.
+Mortality probabilities by age The survival probabilities assumed for estimating the model are based upon the cohort expectations of life published by the Office for National Statistics (ONS).
+These data were used to calculate the age specific probabilities of survival for a same-aged couple, where both members of the couple were aged 35 in 2007 (the middle of the target age band for estimation).
+The life expectancies are based on historical survival rates from 1981 to 2006, and calendar year survival rates from the 2006-based principal projections.

-The official data permit survival rates to be calculated to age 94, whereas a maximum age of 120 is assumed in the model.
+The official data permit survival rates to be calculated to age 94, whereas a maximum age of 120 was assumed in the model.
 Age specific survival probabilities between 95 and 120 were exogenously adjusted to describe a smooth sigmoidal progression from the official estimate at age 94 to a 0 per cent survival probability at age 120.
-The mortality rates considered for analysis are reported at the bottom of Table 1.
+The mortality rates used are reported at the bottom of Table 8.

-3.3.4 The probability of a low wage offer

-Previous experience in use of the structural model revealed that wages tend to be sufficient to motivate some labour supply by almost all households during the prime working years spanning ages 25 to 45.
-The probability of a low wage offer (see Section 2.5) was consequently set to the proportion of single adults and couples that were identified as not working within this age band, as described by data reported by the 2007/08 wave of the FRS (described in subsection 3.3.2).
-The associated sample statistics are reported in the top panel of Table 2.
+The probability of a low wage offer Previous experience in use of the structural model revealed that wages tend to be sufficient to motivate some labour supply by almost all households during the prime working years spanning ages 25 to 45.
+The probability of a low wage offer (see Section 2.E) was consequently set to the proportion of single adults and couples that were identified as not working within this age band, as described by data reported by the 2007/08 wave of the Family Resources Survey (FRS) (described in Section 2.C).
+The associated sample statistics are reported in the top panel of Table 9.

-3.3.5 Distinguishing the implications of alternative labour supply decisions
+Distinguishing the implications of alternative labour supply decisions Single adults were considered to choose between full-time employment, part-time employment, and not employed.
+Couples choose between 2 full-time employed, 1 full-time and 1 part-time employed, 1 full-time employed and 1 not employed,

-Single adults were considered to choose between full-time employment, part-time employment, and not employed.
-Couples were considered to choose between 2 full-time employed, 1 full-time and 1 part-time employed, 1 full-time employed and 1 not employed, 1 part-time employed and 1 not employed, and 2 not employed; the option to allow for 2 part-time employed adults in a household was omitted because very few households take up this option in practice.
+1 part-time employed and 1 not employed, and 2 not employed; the option to allow for 2 part-time employed adults in a household was omitted because very few households take up this option in practice.
 The influence of alternative labour supply decisions on leisure and income from employment were defined as non-stochastic and age invariant proportions of the respective statistics associated with the maximum employment decision (full-time employment of all adult household members).
-These proportions were estimated using data for households aged between 20 and 59 from the 2007/08 FRS, organised and screened as described in subsection 3.3.2.
-Weighted averages were calculated for the number of hours worked and log wages, distinguishing population sub-samples by the number of adults in a household and labour market status.11 These statistics are reported toward the top of Table 2.
+These proportions were estimated using data for households aged between 20 and 59 from the 2007/08 FRS, organised and screened as described in Section C.2.
+Weighted averages were calculated for the number of hours worked and log wages, distinguishing population sub-samples by the number of adults in a household and labour market status.13 These statistics are reported toward the top of Table 9.